44fahadhasan/b9a12-client-side-44fahadhasan/README.md

 4. Set up Environment Variables:
    - In the `b9a12-client-side-44fahadhasan` directory, create a new file named `.env` based on the `.env.local` file.
    - Update the values of the environment variables in the `.env` file with your Firebase configuration details.
-   - In the root directory, create a new file named `.env` based on the `.env` file.
+   - In the `b9a12-side-side-44fahadhasan` directory, create a new file named `.env` based on the `.env` file.
    - Update the values of the environment variables in the `.env` file according to your preferences.
 For example, set the `PORT` variable to specify the desired port for the server and set `MONGO_URI` to your MongoDB connection URI.
 5. Run the server:
    - Navigate to the `b9a12-side-side-44fahadhasan` directory and run `npm run dev`.